GarageGames/Torque3D-Wiki/Using-the-Leap-Motion-Controller-Input-Events.md

 moveMap.bind( leapmotion, lm_frame, LMFrame);
 ```

 The 'LeapMotionFrame' class has a large number of methods available for working with a frame's hands and pointables.
-Please see the source code file [platform/input/leapMotion/leapMotionFrame.cpp](https://github.com/GarageGames/Torque3D/blob/development/Engine/source/platform/input/leapMotion/leapMotionFrame.cpp) for a complete list of the available methods.
+Please see the bottom of the source code file [platform/input/leapMotion/leapMotionFrame.cpp](https://github.com/GarageGames/Torque3D/blob/development/Engine/source/platform/input/leapMotion/leapMotionFrame.cpp) for a complete list of the available methods.

 ## Miscellaneous Input Events ##